How To Get Started in Beekeeping

 START by coming to HABA meetings, field days and Bee School!

 - You will find fellow newbees novices and experience beekeepers at our monthly meetings.
 Talk to them, ask questions, get advice - that is how mentoring begins.

 - HABA MONTHLY MEETINGS consist of informative talks on all kinds of subjects having to do with honeybees.

-- Check the calendar OFTEN - there are many opportunities to attend field-day type workshops in member apiaries during the warm weather months.
-See and experience important aspects of beekeeping, such as hive inspection, honey extraction, queen rearing, installing package bees, and MUCH more!
+- Check the HABA website - there are many opportunities to attend field-day type workshops in member apiaries during the warm weather months.
+See and experience important aspects of beekeeping, such as hive inspection, honey extraction, queen rearing, installing package bees, and more.

 - ATTEND OUR ANNUAL BEE SCHOOL.
 Keynotes and classes geared toward the new and novice beekeeper.
 Learn about equipment, bee pests and diseases, record keeping and more.
 Visit the vendors booths and talk to fellow newbees and those with lots of experience with honeybees.